tabreturn/tabreturn.github.io/_posts/2018-06-12-processing.py_in_ten_lessons--01-_hello_world.md

 I would estimate each lesson to take around 2--4 hours to complete, of which a large part of that time will be spent on the tasks/challenges.
 The speed at which you get through the lessons is likely to be influenced by your prior experience in relatable areas.
 That said, it is not a race -- enjoy the ride and stop for breaks wherever.
 Hey, if you're really feeling inspired, feel free to head off-road!

+My thanks go to Åke Jonsson for his feedback on these lessons.

+Let's being.

 ## Intro to Processing

 Processing has been around since the early 2000's and is comprised of a programming language and an editor for writing and compiling code (IDE).
 The original programming language component is based on Java, but several other variants have been developed.
 These include a JavaScript ([p5.js](https://p5js.org/)), Ruby ([JRubyArt](https://ruby-processing.github.io/JRubyArt/)), and Python ([Processing.py](http://py.processing.org/)) version.